segmentstream-com/segmentstream-com.github.io/_docs/digitaldata/listing.md

 `listing.listName` - **required** variable that contains the name of the list of products.

->ЗThe value of this variable will be displayed as the list name in the [Google Analytics](/integrations/google-analytics) reports
+>The value of this variable will be displayed as the list name in the [Google Analytics](/integrations/google-analytics) reports

 ### <a name="2"></a>listing.listId
 ------